NUPapers-Spring23/nerfstudio-singularity/README.md

 ## Getting Started

-There's an already built Singularity container stored in the Cedar and Graham clusters, on Compute Canada.
+There's an already-built Singularity container stored in the Cedar and Graham clusters, on Compute Canada.
 The container can also be found on the Northeastern University Discovery cluster.
 This way you can skip building the image yourself.
 However, if you want to customize the image, check the [Building the image](#building-the-image) section.

 The containers can be found at:
 * Compute Canada: `/scratch/wribas/nerfstudio/nerfstudio-cuda-11-3.sif`